-TO HELP quantify the uncertainty in climate prediction, we and our MIT colleagues have developed a model of global economic development, climate processes, and ecosystems.
-We have produced seven forecasts of climate change over the next century, each of which assumes no action to restrict future greenhouse gas emissions and can be defended as possible given current knowledge.
-These forecasts involve changes in global average surface temperature between 1990 and 2100 as small as two degrees Fahrenheit or as large as nine degrees Fahrenheit (roughly one to five degrees centigrade).
+To help quantify the uncertainty in climate prediction, we and our MIT colleagues have developed a model of global economic development, climate processes, and ecosystems.
+We have produced seven forecasts of climate change over the next century, assuming no action to restrict future greenhouse gas emissions, each of which can be defended as possible given current knowledge.
+These forecasts involve changes in global average surface temperature between 1990 and 2100 as small as two degrees Fahrenheit or as large as nine degrees Fahrenheit (roughly one to five degrees Centigrade).
 We cannot sort out which of these paths (or other possible ones) we are heading along, although we are less likely to be on one of the extreme ones.
-There may be other paths involving rapid climate changes driven by purely natural processes that are not well handled by any current climate models.
+Indeed, there may be other paths involving rapid climate changes driven by purely natural processes that are not well handled by any current climate models.